 Urbanscapes showcase New York City as a “landscape”.
 I attempt this by marrying natural aspects of the past with present day and future imagery.
 For example; marsh grasses superimposed over parking lots and green roofs adorning present day infrastructure.
 Also, by using a panoramic format, a blue and green palette, and largely depicting sky and water I offer a wider and more natural perspective on a cityscape that is more typically defined by its streets, architecture, and people.

-It's easy to forget there's a landscape beneath the concrete and that many species of plants and animals inhabit in our parks, waters, and skies.
-By highlighting the landscape I hope this series will remind us of the former and existing New York landscape while promoting the concept of "re-greening" cities to come.
-With urban sprawl a likely reality of the future it seems crucial to incorporate greater swaths of nature into the built environment for increased health and well being of the community.
+It's easy to forget there's a landscape beneath the concrete and that many species of plants and animals inhabit our parks, waters, and skies.
+By highlighting the landscape I hope this series will remind us of the former and existing New York City landscape while promoting the concept of "re-greening" cities to come.
+With urban sprawl a likely reality of the future it seems crucial to incorporate greater swaths of nature into the built environment for the health and well being of the community.

-The panoramas (18" x 36") fit together as triptychs (18" x 108") joined together they make up the length of the canal.
+The panoramas (18" x 36") fit together as triptychs (18" x 108") joined together they make up the length of the Gowanus Canal.